If you try some of these suggestions and still have trouble with bugs, give us a call (314-567-2060).

 Outdoor garden bugs-

-can often be controlled with repellents, like neem oil.
+can often be controlled with repellents, like castor and neem oil.
 Check out our page on Yard Critters for more advice and recipes.

 Obviously, you have to use a little common sense even when handling "safer" substances - Avoid eye contact and prolonged skin contact, because some undiluted essential oils can cause irritation; do not ingest the oils; if you are pregnant or nursing it is always a good idea to ask your healthcare practitioner if you should handle particular materials.

 Suggestions for Keeping Bugs at Bay

 Where pests are concerned, nothing is a sure thing.
 You can do everything right – keep your house spotless, store food correctly, de-clutter – and still have a cockroach or two.
 That said, the following are some steps you can take to minimize the presence of some unwanted visitors to your home.

 If you feed the birds, keep your feeders as far away from the house as possible.
 Do not use window feeders – seed and hummingbird feeders that attach to the window with suction cups.
 As much fun as it is to watch birds up-close, having food that close to the house is an invitation to bugs and mice.
 Seed dropping from feeders attracts cockroaches and mice.
 Nectar dripping from hummingbird feeders attracts ants.

 While even the neatest house can experience pests, the cleaner and less cluttered your home is the better.
 Vacuum regularly; keep kitchen counters crumb-free; don't leave dirty dishes in the sink or on the counter; avoid collecting "junk"; don't allow things like laundry to accumulate on the floor (roaches love to hide under objects left untouched).